-In the example above, for a 5 ft. diameter circle, it would take about half an hour for an average garden hose to apply one inch of water.
-That calculation assumes you are using a 1/2 inch diameter, 100ft long garden hose and there is no flow restriction at the hose outlet.
+In the example above, for a 5-foot diameter circle, it would take about half an hour for an average garden hose to apply one inch of water.
+That calculation assumes you are using a 1/2 inch diameter, 100-foot long garden hose and there is no flow restriction at the hose outlet.
 Add a sprinkler on the end and you add significant flow restriction, and a considerable amount of water loss to evaporation.

 We know that sprinklers have considerable evaporation loss, but with that aside, it would take almost 45 minutes to apply one inch of water to the soil over our 5 ft. diameter circle.
 So, they take longer than a direct hose, but need to have evaporation factored in.
 Some sources cite up to 50% loss from evaporation, but that calculation is quiet dependent on specific weather conditions and becomes tricky to tease out.

 Soaker hoses are an excellent way to apply water and minimize evaporation.
 However, it takes a little over 3 hours to apply one inch of water using a 5/8 inch diameter, 50 ft. long soaker hose.
 While the application rate is much slower, the delivery of water is much more efficient, making soaker hose my preferred method for most situations.
 They are relatively cheap and can easily be cut down or spliced to fit the area needed to be watered.